 The Branch holds reserves in order that levels of service provided for animal welfare may be maintained should there be a reduction in incoming resources.
 Reserves in this context mean funds that are freely available for the Branch's general purposes after all commitments have been met.
-The Branch had unrestricted reserves of £292,674 as at 31 December 2019 represented by net assets of that amount.
-Such reserves, after deduction of the designated funds, represent 588% of one year's expenditure based on gross expenditure levels in 2019.
-It is the opinion of the Trustees that the existing reserves are sufficient to meet any reduction in incoming resources.
+The Branch had unrestricted reserves of £256,716 as at 31 December 2020 represented by net assets of that amount.
+Restricted reserves amounted to £8,245.
+Unrestricted reserves represent 301.1% of one year's expenditure based on gross expenditure levels in 2020.
+It is the opinion of the Trustees that the existing reserves are sufficient to meet any reduction in incoming resources such as those caused by the restrictions imposed because of the Covid-19 pandemic.